MrFriendCS/AH-CS/docs/AH-CS-SDD.md

 It is normal for `self` to be the first parameter of any method.  `self` refers to the current object.

 Properties and methods are kept private by using a double underscore (`__`) before the name of a property or method.
-If a property or methos is private, it can only be called from within the object.
+If a property or method is private, it can only be accessed from within the object.
 Getter and setter methods will need to be provided to access or update the value of a private property.

 ``` python